hbiom/DataViz_CT_CCR/README.md

 Thanks for reading!

-Feeback are welcome and error signaling will be appreciated.
+Feeback and error signaling are welcome and will be appreciated.